Mdsomratakbor/Github-Tutorial/First-Tutorial.md

 ### Which is a source code management tool?
 A Source Code Management (SCM) is a software tool used by programmers to manage the source codes.
 SCMs are used to give versions/revisions to the program.
 Each version is given a timestamp and includes the person responsible for the change.
 Even various versions can be compared and merged with other versions.

+### Why source code management is important?
+A source code management system allows multiple developers to access and change different areas of the code, without interfering with each other's work.
+This is a big benefit for large teams of developers.
+Version history.
+The system will keep a history of all saved changes to the code